Why the Cheapest Option isn’t Always Your Best Option

 Don’t book them (or force them to book) that cheap hotel that probably has a bed just about as comfortable as the floor, hasn’t been legitimately cleaned in years, and is without a single amenity.
-This isn’t to say you need to put them up in a luxury, five star penthouse, but you should find a balance between budget and traveler comfort.
+This isn’t to say you need to put them up in a luxury, five star penthouse, but your corporate hotel policy should find a balance between budget and traveler comfort.

 At a minimum, travelers need a comfortable bed and a clean, spacious room.
 However, traveler well-being should be a priority so many other amenities will ideally be available including: